GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 - The cut-off date and time for when conversions can no longer be counted for this ad.

-When the user clicks an ad, the browser—on the user's local device—records this event, alongside conversion configuration and click data specified by Conversion Measurement attributes on the `<a>` element.
+When the user clicks an ad, the browser—on the user's local device—records this event, alongside conversion configuration and click data specified by Attribution Reporting attributes on the `<a>` element.

 Later on, the user may visit the advertiser's website and perform an action that the advertiser or